kannibalox/rtorrent-docs/docs/include-cmd-scripting.rst

         .. code-block:: rtorrentrc

-            string.shorten = «text»[, «maxlen»[, «tail»]] ≫ string
+            string.shorten = ‹text›[, ‹maxlen›[, ‹tail›]] ≫ string

-        Returns a condensed version of a UTF-8 encoded string,  no longer than *«maxlen»*, by replacing a middle piece of it with ``…`` if necessary.
+        Returns a condensed version of a UTF-8 encoded string,  no longer than ``maxlen``, by replacing a middle piece of it with ``…`` if necessary.
         The length arguments can be passed as either strings (base 10) or values, and they count Unicode characters.

-        *«tail»* determines the maximal length of the trailing part, with a default of 5.
+        ``tail`` determines the maximal length of the trailing part, with a default of 5.

         Examples: